thalesmenegueco/thalesmenegueco.github.io/README.md

 # Personal Page

-A gallery where I share my current projects.
+A gallery where I my current projects.

 ## Info